Cities, Migration and Global Interdependence (MA)

 About the programme

-The one-year master’s programme in Cities, Migration and Global Interdependence offers a general programme, as well as two subspecialisations: Economic History and Governance of Migration and Diversity.
+The master’s programme in Cities, Migration and Global Interdependence offers a general programme, as well as the subtrack Governance of Migration and Diversity.

 Governance of Migration and Diversity is a cooperation between Leiden University, Delft University of Technology and Erasmus University Rotterdam.
 For more information about this programme, please visit our Governance of Migration and Diversity page.